groupoasys/Comparison_non_linear_solvers/README.md

   is numerically unstable, since values of order 1E+25 are obtained.
 Therefore, `loqo` is not a good solver for our problem, but any of the remaining ones can be used.

-  With respect to the computational time, we see that there is a difference mean of three order of magnitude between using the solvers through the Neos server or directly using the executable files.
+  With respect to the computational time, we see that there is a difference of three order of magnitude between using the solvers through the Neos server or directly using the executable files in a standard laptop.
 The reason of this issue is that solving an optimization problem via Neos not only includes the computational cost associating to the problem resolution but also the calls to the server which significantly increase the total elapsed time.
   Looking at that solvers that have been used without Neos, we check that `couenne` is the one that spent most time solving the problem, and then is not advisable to use.